NabeelSeid/flutter-references/animations/README.md

 ### Explicit Animations

+- Animations that are user controller via `AnimationController`. `AnimationController` exposes animation status and controllers(forward, reverse, animateTo, stop, repeat and fling) that enables for repeating and discontinous effects.
+It is also possible to control more than one animation with only one animationController
 - To create custom Explicit animation use `AnimatedWidget` or `AnimatedBuilder`.
 They encapsulate the common pattern of calling setState everytime the animation's value changes.

 ## Implemented